A Pharmacist’s Guide to Choosing the Right Probiotic

 - Probiotics contribute to a healthy lifestyle.

-The first and most important step in determining what the right probiotic to take is, is to ask yourself what you are taking it for, and then find the correct probiotic strain, if any, that has been studied for use to improve, treat or prevent your symptoms or disease.
+The first and most important step in determining what the right probiotic to take is, is to ask yourself what you are taking it for, and then find the correct probiotic strain, if any, that has been studied for use to improve your symptoms.

 Probiotics may contain a variety of microorganisms that can be either bacteria or yeasts.
 Most commonly they contain bacteria that belong to groups called Lactobacillus and Bifidobacterium, or yeasts that belong to a group called Saccharomyces5.
 Different types of organisms have different effects, and some have multiple uses.